modernish/modernish/README.md

 not shy away from using non-standard extensions where available to enhance performance or robustness.

-Some example programs are in `share/doc/modernish/examples` and test programs are in `share/doc/modernish/testsuite`.
+Some example programs are in `share/doc/modernish/examples`.

+Modernish also comes with a suite of test scripts to detect bugs in modernish itself, which can be run using `modernish --test` after installation.

+## Getting started ##

+Run `install.sh` and follow instructions, choosing your preferred shell and install location.
+After successful installation you can run modernish shell scripts and write your own.
+Run `uninstall.sh` to remove modernish.

 ## Two basic forms of a modernish program ##